KID M : Metropolis + Kid A

 The 2002/2003 restored version has had some critics (see

-Geno Michaelangeli from Amsterdam Netherlands' review on Amazon.com)
+Geno Michaelangeli from Amsterdam Netherlands' review on Amazon.com) notably

 upset over how the digital transfer of this version made it possible to digitally